rohanjos486/ttsky-verilog-loopers/docs/info.md

 **Saturation Protection**

 To ensure hardware stability, all internal math is computed using 12-bit signed arithmetic.
 Before reaching uo_out, the final sum is checked.
 If it exceeds 255, it clamps to 255.
 If it drops below 0, it clamps to 0.
 This prevents catastrophic integer wrap-around (e.g., a value of 256 turning into 0) when processing real-world audio or sensor signals.

+   The design is fully pipelined and processes one input sample per clock cycle after configuration.

 ## How to test

-To verify the DSP core on silicon or in simulation, the pipeline must be initialized and configured before streaming data.
+To verify the DSP core in simulation or on hardware, the pipeline must first be initialized and configured before streaming data.

 **Initialization Sequence:**